AlchemistSimulator/SAPERE-incarnation-tutorial/exercises.md

+# HOW-TO

+An introduction to simulation and the simulator is provided in the attached slides: `Simulation.pdf`.
 To run the desired example, modify gradle.properties and launch `gradle -Psimulation=THESIMULATIONFILE`, where `THESIMULATIONFILE` must be the name of a valid Alchemist YAML file in `src/main/yaml`.
 For instance, to launch the first example, use this command:

 ``gradle -Psimulation=00-minimal``

 If an effects file with the same name of the YAML file is present in the effects folder, it will be loaded automatically.

-Using the slides seen during lesson, and relying on the resources provided, try to:
+Try to:

 0. Add two nodes to an empty, continuous environment, and make them connected
 0. Create 10000 nodes randomly displaced inside a circle centered in (0,0) and radius 10